SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

         }
 ```

-The **AddWebPartToWikiPage** method inserts the newly defined Web Part inside a new `<div>` tag on the wiki page.
+The **AddWebPartToWikiPage** method inserts the newly defined web part inside a new `<div>` tag on the wiki page.
 It then uses JSOM and the cross-domain library to retrieve the information that populates the list of SharePoint lists on the host web.

 ```
 function printAllListNamesFromHostWeb() {